siastar/mern_app_books/README.md

 (in any case it would be automatically created at the first post) put some dummy data in, respecting the /model/book.js schema

-make a get request (insomnia - postman etc or just browse) localhost:5000/books
+*make a get request (use insomnia - postman etc or just browse) *localhost:5000/books

 it should return the dummy data